Hal-Con Reading and Discussion Series

 Are you a storyteller looking for a platform to share your work?
 Are you interested in learning new skills or expanding your storytelling community?
 Well, you’re in the right place!

-- Submission Period will be from January 7 – March 3, 2019.
+- Submission Period will be from now through September 1, 2019.
 Hal-Con reserves the right to end the period early depending on the volume of submissions.

 - Maximum two submissions of original work per person.